Interactive Digital Mosaic Shown at Thousands of Events Worldwide as Over One Billion People Take Action to Protect the Environment

 Organizers are encouraged by the level of participation and enthusiasm and plan to continue the campaign in an effort to build the climate movement.

-Earth Day is the largest secular event in the world – and more people join in every year.
-On and around Earth Day, people of all ages and backgrounds come together to haul garbage, clean up coral reefs and mountain trails, show movies, sign petitions, march to solve the climate crises, hold town hall meetings to plan a better future, and rally to save endangered species.
+Earth Day is the largest secular event in the world.
+I mean more people join in every year.
+On and around Earth Day, people of all ages and backgrounds come together to haul garbage.
+Also clean up coral reefs and mountain trails, show movies, sign petitions, march to solve the climate crises, hold town hall meetings to plan a better future, and rally to save endangered species.
 More than 100 million schoolchildren around the world learn about the importance of clean air and water.
 Thousands of federal, state, and local governments issue reports about their environmental achievements and make pledges to improve their environmental performance and invest in green technology.
 And tens of thousands of clergy members give sermons about the importance of protecting God’s creation.